CS2103JAN2017-W13-B2/main/docs/UserGuide.md

 ## 3.12.
 Sorting the list of tasks : `sort`

-Arranges your tasks in chronological order.<br>
+If you dislike the way the list is sorted, the sort command arranges your tasks in chronological order.<br>
 Format: sort name|deadline

 Examples: